berkyalcinkaya/yeastvision/README.md

 ### Using YeastVision with Nvidia GPU

-Again, enusre your yeastvision conda environment is active for the following commands.
+Again, ensure your yeastvision conda environment is active for the following commands.

 To use your NVIDIA GPU with python, you will first need to install the NVIDIA driver for your GPU, check out this [website](https://www.nvidia.com/Download/index.aspx?lang=en-us) to download it.
 Ensure it is downloaded and your GPU is detected by running `nvidia-smi` in the terminal.